Feedback linearisation of mechanical systems using data-driven models: Introduction

-The commonly used technique for feedback linearisation is the analytical approach based on Lie algreba \cite{sastry,khalil,wagg}.
+The commonly used technique for feedback linearisation is the analytical approach based on Lie algebra \cite{sastry,khalil,wagg}.
 This approach intends to find a direct linear relationship between the system output and a new control input, and eventually transforms the original system into a chain of integrators.
 In a recent study \cite{huang2020robust}, analytical feedback linearisation was applied in combination with an outer-loop linear quadratic regulator in order to control the desired altitude and attitude levels of a quadrotor.
 In \cite{gionfra2016combined}, the same approach was applied to linearise the dynamics of a nonlinear wind turbine, after which the obtained LTI system supported the design of an outer-loop model-based controller.
 A comparison between analytical feedback linearisation and gain scheduling was drawn in \cite{moradi2007control}, where feedback linearisation in combination with a PI controller showed significant improvement in terms of performance and robustness in the control of a nonlinear boiler-turbine unit.
 In the authors' view, the promise of feedback linearisation based on Lie algebra has never been solidly realised since its inception in the early eighties.
-We explain this by the fact that the underlying methodology assumes the availability of a reliable nonlinear first-principle-based model, that is resource-consuming to develop, bound to a limited accuracy, and inefficient in a control context.\\
+We explain this by the fact that the underlying methodology assumes the availability of a reliable nonlinear first-principle-based model, that is resource-consuming to develop and bound to a limited accuracy. {Estimating models from experimental data offers a solution, but when reviewing literature we see that classical feedback linearisation \cite{sastry,khalil,wagg} never assumes data-driven models.
+We hypothesise that this is due to the fact that the Lie algebra techniques applied to data-driven models often turn out to be practically infeasible. {A more detailed analysis on issues related to classical feedback linearisation for data-driven models is provided in Section \ref{appendix:FBL}.}\\